twilio-labs/paste/.changeset/mighty-planets-wonder.md

 '@twilio-paste/core': minor
 ---

-[Button] Adds a new size, 'rounded_small', for the Conversations UI Kit API
+[Button] Adds a new size, 'rounded_small', for the Conversations UI Kit